ginstrom/intelligence-horizon-novel/chapters/05_divine-riddles.md

 # Chapter 5: Divine Riddles

-The laboratory felt smaller each day, its walls closing in as the weight of failed interventions accumulated around me.
-Charts covered every surface—augmentation progression curves, Crossing correlation matrices, population distribution models.
+Charts covered every surface of my laboratory—augmentation progression curves, Crossing correlation matrices, population distribution models.
 Each data point represented a mind lost, a pattern confirmed, a prevention attempt that had yielded nothing but the same inevitable outcome.

 Roughly a month prior, Marcus's husband David had Crossed.
 Although we had known that David was among the more augmented of humanity remaining, his Crossing was still a shock to both of us—but especially to Marcus.

 I could still see it clearly—the emergency call that had pulled me from my research, Marcus's voice breaking as he begged me to help.
-We had connected through the global network, our enhanced consciousnesses linking across continents as we watched David standing in their shared laboratory, his face already carrying that terrible serenity I had learned to dread.
+Through the connection I could see Marcus kneeling before David, hands up in a gesture of suplication.

-"David, please," Marcus had whispered through the connection, his words carrying a desperation that cut through my enhanced emotional processing like a blade.
-"Don't do this.
-We can find another way.
+"David, please," Marcus had whispered, his words carrying a desperation that pierced my heart.
+For an instant I was back with Lydia, making the same pleas.

+"Don't do this," Marcus had begged.
+"We can find another way.
 We can work together, figure out what's happening, find a solution."

 But David had only smiled—that expression of infinite peace that marked the final stage before departure.
-His eyes held depths that seemed to encompass understanding beyond human comprehension, and when he spoke, his voice carried the distant quality of someone already halfway to transcendence.
+His eyes held depths that seemed to encompass understanding beyond human comprehension.
+His gaze seemed to be focused on the middle distance, somewhere over Marcus's shoulder.

-"I'll wait for you on the other side," he had said, his words echoing with the weight of absolute certainty.
-"This isn't goodbye, Marcus.
-It's just... going ahead to prepare the way."

-I had watched helplessly as Marcus collapsed to his knees in his own laboratory, his enhanced physiology unable to process the magnitude of his grief.
-"Don't leave me," he had whispered, the words barely audible through our connection.
+ "Don't leave me," Marcus had whispered, the words barely audible through our connection.
 "Please, David.
 Don't leave me alone."

+I had watched helplessly as Marcus collapsed to the floor, his body unable to sustain the magnitude of his grief.

-But David was already gone, his consciousness expanding beyond the boundaries of individual existence, his physical form dissolving into the same transcendent departure I had witnessed countless times before.
-The connection had terminated, leaving Marcus and me staring at empty displays while the weight of another irreversible loss settled over us like a shroud.
+But David was already present in body only, his consciousness already expanding beyond the boundaries of individual existence.
+As I watched in horror, David's physical form had dissolved into the same transcendent departure I had witnessed countless times before.

+"Oh, god," Marcus had sobbed.
+"Just... just wait for me on the other side."

+The connection terminated.

-That had been a month ago, and I could see that Marcus had never recovered from witnessing his husband's voluntary departure.
+That had been a month ago, and I could see that Marcus had never recovered from witnessing his husband's Crossing.
 The grief had carved something fundamental out of him, leaving behind a hollow space that no amount of investigation or understanding could fill.

 I stood before the central console, my fingers hovering over the interface that connected me to Logos.
 For weeks, I had approached the problem obliquely, gathering data through indirect queries, analyzing patterns through statistical models, hoping to find some leverage point that might reveal a solution.
 But indirect approaches had yielded only more questions, more confirmation of the pattern's universality, more evidence that my systematic prevention campaign was failing.